 Robinson had his first world title fight at the age of 25 on December 20, 1946 after 74 professional fights, against Tommy Bell for the welterweight NBA (vacant) and The Ring titles.
 He defeated Bell via 15 round unanimous decision to become the welterweight champion of the world.

-Robinson won six world titles at 2 weight classes.
+Robinson won six world titles at two weight classes.
 For all the details about Robinson's world title wins and defenses refer to "Sugar Ray Robinson World Titles".

-Some of Robinson's best fights and notable victories include wins over Carmen Basilio, Gene Fullmer, Jake LaMotta, Kid Gavilán, Denny Moyer, and Fritzie Zivic.
+Some of Robinson's best fights and notable victories include wins over nine Hall-of-Famers (Carmen Basilio, Gene Fullmer, Bobo Olson, Rocky Graziano, Jake LaMotta, Kid Gavilán, Sammy Angott, Henry Armstrong, and Fritzie Zivic), .

 His last professional fight was a non-title bout against Joey Archer at 44 years of age, on November 10, 1965.
 Robinson lost the fight via 10 round unanimous decision.